soderlind/read-offline/readme.txt

     *   Identifier (uPub)
     *   Source URL (ePub)
 *   Option: Add download links to the top and bottom of a post or page.
+*   Permalink support (/read-offline/"postid"/"post-name"."type").
+I've written [a how-to add permalink to plugins guide at soderlind.no](http://soderlind.no/archives/2012/11/01/wordpress-plugins-and-permalinks-how-to-use-pretty-links-in-your-plugin/)

 = To-do =